SolidLabResearch/Bashlib/bashlib/css/README.md

     clientCredentialsTokenStorageLocation?: string // (optional) Storage location of the stored client credentials token (defaults to ~/.solid/.css-auth-token).
   }

-  // Returns the location of the newly generated Client Credentials token.s let storageLocation = await generateClientCredentialsToken(options);
+  // Returns the location of the newly generated Client Credentials token. let storageLocation = await generateClientCredentialsToken(options);
 ```